458 YouTube Flying Videos by Jan

 Flooding Situation.
 Kamloops, May 11 2023

-flight in the Thompson and Bonaparte river valleys to see the flooding river
+interesting flight in the Thompson and Bonaparte river valleys to see the

-conditions.
-Small town of Cache Creek was already affected by damaging flood
+flooding river conditions.
+Small town of Cache Creek was already affected by

-Ashcroft and Cache Creek from south to north.
-I landed at local and to me
+I flew over Ashcroft and Cache Creek from south to north.
+I landed at local and

-intimidating and challenging airport with unpredictable weather and thermal
+to me intimidating and challenging airport with unpredictable weather and

-conditions.
+thermal conditions.
 I had to land to change battery of my video camera.
-Whole area
+Whole

-changed already from dry brown and brownish color to increasingly green colors
+area changed already from dry brown and brownish color to increasingly green

 Pictures